| | We will be glad to conduct this Open

 Mindcraft will issue a report on its Web site similar in structure to

+the one for its first report.
 Red Hat and any of the Linux experts may generate their own reports

 regarding the test.